dioxine/rust-esetupdater/README.md

 then in advance, you might be know ```username``` and ```password```  of that resource.
 If endpoint does not even has BasicAuth, and you entered them in config.toml, no problems, they will be ignored.

+Redirections at this point are not working!
+If your server is accessible only with https, you SHOULD set https-address in config.toml

-Functionality of ports, like https:/example.com:12345 i have not tested, but should work.
+Functionality of non-standard ports, like https://example.com:12345 i have not tested, but should work.
 TELL ME!

 So, if you have got access to server - you are ready to go!